Sunday, June 28, 2020

 A hundred-step stairway to the hilltop community is a great calorie-burning and offers a stunning view of the Mountain.
 Closer view to the roof of Pampanga -- the province's highest peak.

-Take a deep breath and a little more hike passing through the treehouses and all the Way to the Arayat Bikers Club.
-A solemn spiritual community awaits where one is closer to nature.
-Truly a heaven on earth for the residents and for the visitors.
+Take a deep breath and a little more hike, passing through the treehouses and all the Way to the Arayat Bikers Club.
+A solemn spiritual community awaits, where one is closer to nature.
+Truly, it is a heaven on earth for the residents and visitors.

 Before heading down to the lowlands, I paused, meditated, and reflected on the Divine presence and a meaningful journey ahead.